-With your country specific domains, you will be prepared to customize your website around each local culture and language you wish to target.
+With your country-specific domains, you will be prepared to customize your website around each local culture and language you wish to target.

 However, should you choose to stick with a single domain, you still have options.
-You may choose to establish a subdomain for each language, or even a separate file folder within the primary domain.
+You may choose to establish a subdomain for each language or even a separate file folder within the primary domain.
 The most important thing to understand from a domain perspective is that each of these options requires a different strategy.
 So as you plan to optimize your site for local markets, this is a key conversation to have with your localization professional.

 Employ Effective Metadata

 Put simply, metadata is “data about data.”
-In the context of your website, it is data embedded into the code that tells search engines very specific things about your website, such as its language, authorship, site and page descriptions, and more.
+In the context of your website, it is data embedded into the code that tells search engines very specific things about your websites, such as its language, authorship, site and page descriptions, and more.